DanAnastasyev/RuSimpleSentEval/README.md

 It is actually highly based on the ideas from [Multilingual Unsupervised Sentence Simplification](https://arxiv.org/abs/2005.00352).

-Basically, it's mBART finetuned on the paraphrases from [ParaPhraserPlus](http://paraphraser.ru/download/) and [automatically translated WikiLarge](https://github.com/dialogue-evaluation/RuSimpleSentEval#данные) conditioned on some control tokens.
+Basically, it's mBART finetuned on the paraphrases from [ParaPhraserPlus](http://paraphraser.ru/download/) and [automatically translated WikiLarge](https://github.com/dialogue-evaluation/RuSimpleSentEval#данные) conditioned on specific control tokens.

-The control tokens give us ability to train the model on everything that is semantically related, and then to choose those control token values which work the best for simplification (according to some metric).
+The control tokens give us ability to train the model on everything that is semantically related and then to choose those control token values which work better for simplification (according to some metric).

 The following control tokens were implemented:
 - Levenshtein similarity - how similar (obviously by levenshtein metric) the result text should be;